T-Square Calculator

 What is a T-Square?

-A T-Square is three planets in a specific geometric relationship: two planets 180° apart (opposition) with a third squaring both ends (each 90° away).
-The third planet is the apex and acts as the tension's focal point.
+A T-Square is an opposition with a third eligible body or point squaring both ends.
+The third participant is the apex and acts as the pattern's focal point.

 What does the apex do?